unsignedmind/json2javaProperties/README.md

     "suffix": "\".
 Try again."
   },
-  "longCommaSentence": "Sentences, which are long, could contain comma chars", "Key with a whitespaces !": "a value"
+  "longCommaSentence": "Sentences, which are long, could contain comma chars", "Key with whitespaces !": "a value"
 }
 ```
 Output